onap/doc/docs/index.rst

         :scale: 760%
         :figwidth: 120px

-    This is version of ONAP documentation reflects the latest state of development.
+    This version of ONAP documentation reflects the latest state of development.

     **The official release documentation for ONAP 'Paris' can be found**